Course Syllabus

 Recommended:

-- Permutation City (G. Egan)
+- Permutation City Links to an external site.
+(G. Egan)

-- Diaspora (G. Egan)
+- Diaspora Links to an external site.
+(G. Egan)

 Project Brainstorming (Apr 29)